Erick-Helmeczi/PeakMeister/README.md

 # PeakSeeker
-## Software for Automating MSI-CE-MS Data Preprocessing
+## Software for Pre-Processing MSI-CE-MS Datasets

 ### Description

-The motivation behind this program was to develop software that can reduce the burden, cost, and time required to manually preprocess multisegment injection-capillary electrophoresis-mass spectrometry (MSI-CE-MS) data.
-While MSI-CE-MS allows for the rapid acquisiton of metabolomic data, we were unable to find data processing software which could be tailored to the unique output of this technique.
-Thus, the key objective of this software is to take raw (.mzML) data files and user supplied conditons, such as a targeted mass-to-charge list, and output plots and tables of summarized peak areas and migration times.
+Multisegment injection-capillary electrophoresis-mass spectrometry (MSI-CE-MS) is a robust analytical technique used for the rapid acquisition of metabolomics data (<4min/sample) which also meets stringent quality control criteria.
+The high-throughput nature of this platform makes it an attractive technique for large scale metabolomic experiments where keeping costs down and meeting project deadlines are of critical importance.
+However, until now, data collected by MSI-CE-MS had to manually pre-processed by an experienced analyst due to the high migration time variability of CE-MS and the complexity of multiplexed data sets, which reduce the compatibility of this technique with other pre-processing tools.
+Unfortunately, manually pre-processing data is slow, expensive, and tedious, making the technique less attractive as a whole.
+Thus, we are introducing PeakSeeker, an open-source software written in the R statistical environment for the automated pre-processing of targeted full-scan MSI-CE-MS data.

 ### Current Features